stitchdata/docs/_templates/integrations/saas/saas-base.md

       [Add content]
   - title: "add integration"
     # content: |
-      # starting with 4., add instructions for additional fields in UI
+      # starting with 4., add instructions for additional fields in UI.
+EX:
+      # 4. In the [FIELD_NAME] field, [instructions]
   - title: "historical sync"
   - title: "replication frequency"
-  - title: "track data"
+  - title: "track data" ## remove this if the integration doesn't support at least table selection

 # -------------------------- #
 #     Integration Tables     #